 - Once the dough is firm and ready, remove it from the fridge and unwrap it.

-- Using a sharp knife, cut ¼-inch slices from the log and place them on a baking sheet, keeping at least an inch of space between them.
+- Using a sharp knife, cut ¼-inch-thick slices from the log and place them on a baking sheet, leaving at least an inch between them.

 - Bake these Nankhatai for 20 to 25 minutes or until lightly golden brown.